Monday, April 27, 2009

 Photobucket

 Biga on the left, soaker on the right.
 I used my home-ground hard red wheat flour, so the dough looked fairly dark.
-If you used white whole wheat, it would be more golden.
+If you used white whole wheat, it would be more golden in color.

 You probably have some idea of what a starter is (this one is started with yeast, not sourdough), but why use a soaker?
 Well, for one thing, flour soaks in liquid for several hours (12-24 hours, in this case), the gluten gets a head start in development.
 The two proteins that make up gluten begin to join together, which makes the dough more malleable and cohesive.
 For another, soaking hydrates the bran and germ, which are the harder particles that can cut the gluten strands and sometimes prevent whole grain doughs from rising properly.
 And, very importantly, soaking flour initiates enzymatic activity.
 Enzymes convert complex starches into simple sugars, which feed the yeast, which rises the bread.
 The soaker gives a head start to this process.
 The enzymic action develops the umami flavor compounds in wheat flour to “ripen” the dough and develop its flavor.